dalbitresb12/easyleasing-app/docs/page.md

 ---
-title: "Another pages"
+title: "Another page"
 lastUpdate: "2022-11-22"
 ---

-Directory structure is kept when rendering the files.
-All the available documentation pages will be shown on the tree navigation sidebar.
+Directory structure is **not kept** when rendering the files.
+All the available documentation pages will be shown on the navigation sidebar.

-For images to be rendered correctly, you should always reference the full path from the root of the workspace, starting with `/public`.
+For images to be rendered correctly, you should always reference the full path from the root of the workspace, starting with `/public/`.

 ![Photo by Single.Earth on Unsplash](/public/single-earth-FP5tOXT6aMs-unsplash.jpg)